Financial and Investment Analysis MSc

 Industry Placement

-The industry placement enables you to develop your skills and knowledge in a real-world work environment, whilst completing an applied research project.
+The financial industry placement enables you to develop your skills and knowledge in a real-world work environment, whilst completing an applied research project.
 This will give you an advantage over the competition for jobs and scholarships after you graduate and could be a good starting point for setting up your own consultancy business.

 Your placement will need to be appropriate to your level of study and you should also be paid for this work.
 We will support you in finding and securing a suitable placement opportunity, however it must be noted that placements are highly competitive and there is no guarantee of a placement offer being made by an employer.